mfelleisen/Tsuro/Code/bugs.md

    this breaks "religious abstraction"

 9. in Common/grid
    - at-periphery was off-by-one on indicies of positive periphery

+10. in Common/rules
+    - forgot the third tile as a possibility for initial placements

 ### Design Bugs